Import User Accounts from a CSV File

 /page size

-Specifies the page size for export.
-The page size specifies the maximal number of
+Specifies the search page size for data export.

-records returned for each search request.
-If this parameter is omitted, the default
+If the parameter is omitted, the default value 500 is used.

 /dh